Max Brenner: Max Brenner Australia

-Max Brenner was introduced to Australia in 2000 and has operated for over 20 years, with its first Chocolate Bar opening in Paddington, Sydney.
+Max Brenner was introduced to Australia in 2000, with its first Chocolate Bar opening in Paddington, Sydney.
 Its menu includes chocolate and desserts including its own-recipe chocolate, hot chocolates, chocolate fondue, tutti frutti waffles and decadent pizzas as well as crockery such as the 'hug mug'.

 In 2018, the business went into administration and Max Brenner’s Asia Pacific (APAC) arm was acquired by an Australian owned and operated family business, Vitocco Enterprises.
 Under new leadership, the company had national and international expansion plans, including its first international Chocolate Bar which opened in late 2021 in Queenstown, New Zealand.

 The Australian business is independent of the Israel and US businesses with its head office located in Sydney, Australia.
-In 2021, 3 new Chocolate Bars opened in Ed Square, World Square and Southland, Cheltenham.
+In 2021, three new Chocolate Bars opened in Ed Square, World Square and Southland, Cheltenham.
 There are currently 25 Chocolate Bars in Australia.

 Boycotts

 The Strauss Group states on their website that they provide care packages to soldiers in the IDF's Golani Brigade, leading to activists targeting Max Brenner stores for boycotts Boycott, Divestment and Sanctions campaign.

 In 2011, pro-Palestinian activist group Students for Palestine organized a series of protests outside Max Brenner outlets in Australia.
 The protest in Melbourne led to 19 arrests.

-The protests have drawn condemnation from then Foreign Minister of Australia (and former Prime Minister) Kevin Rudd, who remarked “I don't think in 21st-century Australia there is a place for the attempted boycott of a Jewish business.”
+The protests have drawn condemnation from then Foreign Minister of Australia (and former prime minister) Kevin Rudd, who remarked "I don't think in 21st-century Australia there is a place for the attempted boycott of a Jewish business."
 In September 2011, the Australian Competition & Consumer Commission said that "the protesters had not broken federal competition law because the protests did not cause substantial loss or damage to the Max Brenner chocolate stores."
 Some pro-Palestinian organizations including Australians for Palestine have distanced themselves from the protests but have publicly defended the choice of Max Brenner as a boycott target.
 In October 2011, Izzat Abdulhadi, head of the General Delegation of Palestine to Australia said that he is against the "full-scale" BDS campaign, and in particular expressed his anger over the occasionally violent protests at the Max Brenner stores, saying, "BDS is a non-violent process and I don't think it's the right of anybody to use BDS as a violent action or to prevent people from buying from any place."

 Protest organizers consistently denied that the protests were violent, and instead accused the police of acting with brutality.